-Since then, Miller & Zois has handled scores of foot and ankle injury case and procured millions of dollars for our clients in these cases.
+Since then, Miller & Zois has handled scores of foot and ankle injury cases and procured millions of dollars for our clients in these cases.
 My last ankle injury verdict was in Prince George’s County was the 6th biggest verdict that year, according to Washingtonian Magazine.
-We know the science of these cases and how to maximize the settlement and trial value of these claims.
+(Here is a video providing the story of that case.)

 What kind of success are other lawyers having in fracture ankle cases?
 Apparently, they are having very little success.
 The median settlement values for ankle fracture injuries are: